mrzepinski/es6-guide/manuscript/destructuring.md

 **Destructuring** is one more little addition to the upcoming JavaScript standard, which helps us write code more flexibly and effectively.

 It allows binding using pattern matching.
 We can use it for matching arrays and objects.
-It's similar to standard object look up and returns **undefined**, when value is not found.
+It's similar to standard object look up and returns **undefined** when value is not found.

 ## arrays

-Today it's common to see code such as this.
+Today it's common to see the code such as this.

 ```javascript
 // ES5